-With the introduction of the new COVID-19 vaccines, many people have questions and apprehensions about their development, how they work, and their development.
-Right now, there’s tons of information and misinformation swirling around on the internet, and it can be difficult to decipher what’s fact and what’s myth.
+With the widening availability of COVID-19 vaccines in Montana, many people have questions and apprehensions about their development, how they work, and their safety.
+Right now, there is a ton of information and misinformation swirling around on the internet, and it can be difficult to decipher what’s fact and what’s myth.

 At Community Health Partners, we want to provide our communities in Montana with the most accurate information possible about the available COVID-19 vaccines.
-We’ve compiled some of the most common myths about the vaccines and responded to them with factual research from sources like the Center for Disease Control (CDC), John Hopkins Medicine, the U.S Food and Drug Administration (FDA), and local sources like the Gallatin City-County Health Department.
+We’ve compiled some of the most common myths about the vaccines and responded to them with factual research from from our health care providers, as well as sources like the Center for Disease Control (CDC), John Hopkins Medicine, the U.S Food and Drug Administration (FDA), and the Gallatin City-County Health Department.

 Myth: The COVID-19 vaccine development was rushed, and the vaccines haven’t been thoroughly tested yet, so we can’t trust them to be safe or effective.